St Agnes Lighthouse

 The light was first lit on 30 October 1680; it was provided by coal burned within a brazier atop the tower.
 By 1756 the brazier was set within a lantern structure made up of 16 sash windows, roofed, with multiple chimneys.
 The lighthouse was coal fired until 1790, when it was converted to oil: twenty-one Argand lamps with reflectors, mounted on a three-sided revolving array.
 This 'very novel and ingenious operation' represented an innovation in optic design which was subsequently adopted in other lighthouses, including those at Cromer and Flamborough Head.
 In 1806 the lantern structure at the top of the tower was rebuilt (as seen today) to accommodate an enlarged three-sided revolving array of 30 lamps, each with a 21-inch reflector.

 After the completion of Bishop Rock Lighthouse in 1858, St Agnes's lost its status as a landfall light and England's westernmost lighthouse.
 It was, in any case, prone to fog (due not least to its inland location).
 In 1880 the optical equipment was upgraded: it now consisted of fourteen reflectors and lamps (two-wick mineral oil burners), arranged (in two tiers, three above and four below) on opposite sides of a revolving square frame.
 The speed of rotation was increased, to give a flash every thirty seconds (rather than, as previously, every minute).
+A further upgrade took place in 1891, supervised by the chief engineer of Trinity House, Sir James Douglass with the new light much more powerful than the old one.
+Heavy mineral oil (flash point of 280 degrees) replaced ″colza″.
 In 1911 the St Agnes lighthouse was decommissioned, having been superseded by Peninnis Lighthouse (a 17-metre-tall black and white steel lattice tower situated on the southern extremity of St. Mary's island).
 The old lighthouse tower continues to be maintained as a daymark for shipping.

+The lighthouse is a Scheduled Monument and a Grade II* listed building.